Top Hosting Essentials on Amazon

 5 Ways to Avoid Bad Airbnb Guests

 Avoiding bad Airbnb guests is a real issue for hosts.
 What a guest may seem like over the internet may not necessarily be what they are like in real life.
-Many hosts have been victims at one point or another of damaged property, unhappy neighbors, or broken house rules due to Airbnb guests.
+We’ve all been the victims at one point or another of damaged property, unhappy neighbors, or the breaking of house rules, due to Airbnb guests.

-Not to worry, though, as you can do a few things during the booking process to reduce the likelihood of a negative situation from arising.
-Here are 5 ways to avoid bad Airbnb guests.
+Not to worry, though, as you can do a few things during the booking process to prevent any negative situations from arising.
+Here are 5 ways to avoid bad Airbnb guests!

 1. Watch For Communication Problems

-By analyzing how communication goes between you and your guests, you can get a good idea about their intentions.
-If at any point the guest would like to take proceedings outside of the Airbnb platform, this is an immediate red flag!
+By analyzing how communication goes between you and your guests, you can get a pretty good idea about their intentions.
+If at any point, the guest would like to take proceedings outside of the Airbnb platform, this immediately raises red flags… more on this later!

 If guests are polite and friendly, you’re more likely to book them for your Airbnb.
-Other things to take note of when considering a booking include response time, number of guests, special requests, and identity and payment verification.
+More signs to look for to help you decide include response time and answering your phone calls and emails.
 Does it constantly feel like they’re ghosting you?
 Also, take a closer look at what questions they’re asking.
 If they’re questioning your policies or asking to break the rules, watch out.

-Upon checking the guest’s reviews, you will immediately know if there is any reason to worry.
-If you see any review of 3.5 stars or less, you should begin to question why and if you’re willing to run the risk.
-Reviews are subjective, as some reviews say that the guest was rude but was clean and followed the rules.
+Upon checking the guest’s reviews, you will also immediately be able to tell if there is any reason to worry.
+Any review between 2 and 3.5 stars is when you should begin to question why and if you are willing to run the risk.
+Reviews are subjective, as some reviews say that the guest was rude but clean and followed the rules.
 For some hosts, they can put up with this if it makes them money.
 For others, it might be the answer they were looking for.

 Below 2 stars, and you may want to consider that to be an automatic no unless there was a one-off terrible experience that brought their rating down.
-This can happen even to the best of hosts or guests.
-If you do decide to proceed with a booking with an overall rating of 2 or below, you run a risk of having more problems than it’s worth because, ultimately, they are below 2 stars for a reason.
+If you do decide to proceed with the booking with an overall rating of 2 or below, you may run a risk of having more problems than it’s worth because, ultimately, they are below 2 stars for a reason.

 3. Don’t Move Off the Airbnb Platform